Let's unlock a new future,

 For too long, developers have been afraid to admit their accessibility needs - whether mental, emotional, physical, financial, or otherwise.
 The risks to employment and opportunity were deemed too high, and instead we suffer in silence, burning out and leaving the industry as our needs aren’t met.
 Our aim to support those developers in being part of the industry, providing them, their managers, and their team members with ways to help them succeed.
 On the flip side, abled developers and managers can be afraid of engaging with accessibility needs of their audience or team, scared of the potential to offend or to make the wrong move.
 We want to break down the barriers between these audiences, and encourage open and positive conversation.

 We view our role as that of a linchpin - we’re here as a resource and connecting body to industry and those outside it.
 Our intersections and understanding of accessibility needs are limited to our personal experiences - which while broad, don’t cover every potential need a developer may have, and every person is different.
 We aim to connect people to the right people for the right conversations, and the right resources.
-As a volunteer run organisation, we provide a foundation, can answer questions you may be uncomfortable or unsure about asking publicly, and point you to the right people for questions we can’t or shouldn’t answer.

 What We Do

-• Connect disabled developers within the community to each other as a support system, network, and act as a reminder that we’re not alone.
+- Help to connect disabled developers within the community to each other as a support system, network, and act as a reminder that we’re not alone.

-• Act as a contact point for resources and community, that is Australia and NZ based, focusing on some of the local challenges and opportunities.
+- Act as a contact point for resources and community, that is Australia and NZ based, focusing on some of the local challenges and opportunities.

-• Connect abled developers with disabled devs and players, to further accessibility discussions and successes in making more games playable for all.
+- Connect abled developers with disabled devs and players, to further accessibility discussions and successes in making more games playable for all.

-• Provide assistance to events organizers and organisations across the games industry to provide better opportunities, support, and accessibility to their events and initiatives
+- Provide assistance to events organizers and organisations across the games industry to provide better opportunities, support, and accessibility to their events and initiatives

-• Occasionally consult on our own intersections of disability and act as accessibility consultants for different games studios, companies, and organizations in Australia/NZ and around the world
+- Individually consult on our own intersections of disability and act as accessibility consultants for different games studios, companies, and organizations in Australia/NZ and around the world

 Meet the Team